aipmhub/aipm-chat/contributing/Internationalization/Internationalization-Implementation.md

 ## Internationalization Overview

 Internationalization (i18n for short) is the process of enabling an application to adapt to different languages and regions.
-In LobeChat, we support multiple languages and achieve dynamic language switching and content localization through the `i18next` library.
+In AiPMChat, we support multiple languages and achieve dynamic language switching and content localization through the `i18next` library.
 Our goal is to provide a localized experience for global users.

 ## File Structure